 The Company is subject to general business risks inherent in the seniors' housing industry.
-These risks include fluctuations in levels of occupancy and the inability to achieve adequate OA or preferred accommodation funding or annual increases (including anticipated increases).
-The inability to achieve such funding or increases could occur as a result of, among other factors, regulations controlling LTC funding or regulations controlling rents for RR homes.
-Additional risks include possible future changes in labour relations; increases in labour costs, other personnel costs, and other operating costs; competition from or oversupply of other similar properties; changes in conditions of the Leisureworld properties or general economic conditions; the imposition of increased or new taxes; capital expenditure requirements; health-related risks and disease outbreaks.
-Moreover, there is no assurance future occupancy rates at the Leisureworld homes will be consistent with historical occupancy rates achieved.
+These risks include fluctuations in levels of occupancy and the inability to achieve adequate OA or preferred accommodation revenue or annual increases (including anticipated increases) in resident rates.
+The inability to achieve such rate increases could occur as a result of, among other factors, regulations controlling LTC funding or regulations controlling rents for RR homes.
+Additional risks include possible future changes in labour relations; increases in labour costs, other personnel costs, and other operating costs; competition from or oversupply of other similar properties; changes in conditions of the Company properties or general economic conditions; the imposition of increased or new taxes; capital expenditure-requirements; health-related risks, natural disasters and disease outbreaks.
+Moreover, there is no assurance that future occupancy rates at the Company homes will be consistent with historical occupancy rates achieved.
 Any one of, or a combination of, these factors may have an adverse impact on the business, operating results and financial condition of the Company, which could adversely affect its results and the Company's ability to pay dividends to shareholders.